Luca Francesconi: Teaching

 Luca Francesconi has taught for twenty-five years in Italy's conservatories and at the University of Ohio, in Rotterdam and in Strasburg.
 He has held master classes throughout Europe and the world, from Japan to the United States, from China to Canada.
 Until 2019 he has taught composition at the Malmö Academy of Music (part of Lund University), where he directed the composition department.

 Other collaborations

 2000 marked two other important experiences.
 The Piccolo Teatro in Milan commissioned him to write the music for Calderón de la Barca's pièce La vida es sueño, with stage direction by Luca Ronconi, who in that very year took over the direction of the theatre from Giorgio Strehler.

 He wrote the music for Paolo Rosa's film Il mnemonista, produced by Studio Azzurro.

 2014

 Two important international symphonic commissions mark the year.

 Duende.
 The Dark Notes

-A dangerous descent into the infernal depths of the dark notes, to rediscover a primordial force in perhaps the most history-laden instrument of the West.
+An exploration of dark notes, an important element in perhaps the most history-laden instrument of the West.